 - We very much welcome any ideas from guests which may help us be more environmentally friendly while not affecting our guests enjoyment of our cottages.

 - Leftover food – please don’t chuck all your food in the bin before you leave!
-If you leave it in the fridge or on the worktop then we will either use or recycle it (our dog Bou is a very effective leftover recycler!).
+If you leave it in the fridge or on the worktop then we will either use or recycle it.